cattymod/docs/docs/website/new-compiler.md

 # New Compiler

-The compiler is the part of TurboWarp that converts projects to JavaScript.
+The compiler is the part of CattyMod that converts projects to JavaScript.
 On September 20, 2025, we released a new compiler that is better at analyzing the scripts inside projects to generate even faster JavaScript.

-This is the largest single change we've ever made.
+This is the largest single change TurboWarp, which is what CattyMod is based on, ever made.
 We've tried to test it thoroughly, but **it's quite likely there are still a few more bugs**.
 You should report broken projects at [the usual place](https://scratch.mit.edu/users/GarboMuffin/#comments).
-If your project is broken, you can use https://experiments.turbowarp.org/old-compiler/ instead until we fix the bug in the new compiler.
+If your project is broken, you can use the older editor at https://cattymod.app/editor/ instead until we fix the bug in the new compiler.

 :::warning
 The new compiler breaks a small handful of custom extensions.
 See the [extensions](#extensions) section below for details and workarounds.
 :::

-The new compiler is used on the website, the packager, and the desktop app (v1.15.0 and later).

 ## Performance comparison {#performance}